ABION-Technology/AbionDotNet/README.md

 This MVC 5 Web Application has been published to the Microsoft Azure Cloud Platform at the following temporary URL: https://abiondotnet20181226012638.azurewebsites.net/

-This will soon be moved to the domain http://www.abion.net, but normally domain transfers can take a day or more.

 This solution is freely distributable under the terms of the MIT open source license